Sw4mpf0x/Kraken/README.md

 ## Quick Start

-Clone the repository down and run the following commands:
+Clone the repository down and run the following commands (Note, don't clone into /opt or it won't install correctly):

 ```# chmod 755 setup.sh```